panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 [Try the demo.](https://codesandbox.io/s/elated-jones-mflcv?file=/src/index.js)

-`getList(callback)` becomes more complex because it needs one more argument: the callback.
+`getList(callback)` becomes more complex because it needs one more argument: the callback function.

-Code using callbacks approach is difficult to follow because the flow of the computation is hidden in between callbacks.
+The code using callbacks is more difficult to follow because the flow of the computation is hidden in between callbacks.
 If you'd need to manage even more asynchronous operations using callbacks, you could easily end with the [callback hell](http://callbackhell.com/) problem.

 While callbacks have their good place in JavaScript, still, let's find a better solution.